 Mortgages that have a fixed rate come with many advantages, such as providing a homeowner a fixed, stable monthly payment every month that does not typically change.
-The mortgage terms usually dictate if the monthly payment is higher or lower; for instance, a 15 year mortgage will have a higher monthly payment versus a 30 year.
+The mortgage terms usually dictate if the monthly payment is higher or lower.
 However, lower mortgage terms also frequently mean lower interest rates and lower amounts of interest being paid over time.

 It is important for buyers to understand the basics of their fixed rate mortgage in order to gain the most advantages of their loan for their situation.
 A skilled mortgage banker can help!

 An Adjustable Rate Mortgage (ARM) features a variable interest rate which may periodically adjust after a set term, generally one to ten years.
 For example, a 5/1 ARM will start with a competitively low interest rate for a five-year period which will be well below a standard fixed-rate loan.
 After five years the interest rate will reset based upon the loan’s margin and the index (e.g. LIBOR, Treasury, etc.) with which it is tied.
 Your interest rate may go up or down, or may stay the same depending upon the prevailing index.

 ARMs can save on interest and lower your monthly payment.
 They are completely predictable with upper and lower end caps on how much the interest rates will increase, or decrease.
 These loans are especially attractive to home buyers who want extremely low monthly payments, or who plan to trade up in future years.

 What Conventional Loan Program is Right for Me?

 Many first-time buyers might be curious as to which loan options are better for them.
 While all loans carry some risk, it is important to come informed to your meeting with a mortgage banker.